daniel-marcus/md2pdf/README.md

 brew install pandoc fswatch
 ```

-Also, you must have installed a typesetting engine:
+You must also have a typesetting engine installed:

 - [LaTeX](https://www.tug.org/texlive/) for `.tex` templates
 - [Typst](https://github.com/typst/typst) for `.typ` templates